 - The "Custom x-refs" pop-up lists all the custom cross-references that cover a verse shown as "From".

-- Strong's numbers can be turned on in a Bible translations ending on '+' (KJV+, RST+).
+- Strong's numbers can be turned on in a Bible module ending on '+' (KJV+, RST+).

 - An activated Strong's number shows a corresponding Strong's dictionary topic in the separate window.
 This only works if you have the Strong's dictionary downloaded.